org-formation/org-formation-cli/docs/articles/org-formation.md

 In order to start using `org-formation` you will need to create an `organization.yml` file.
 The `organization.yml` file will contain the definition of your AWS Organizations resources.
 You don't have to create this file by hand, org-formation allows you to generate a `organization.yml` using the `init` command.

-The `init` command can be ran regardless of what tool you have used to create the AWS Organization.
-It can also be ran at a later point in time to recreate a new organization.yml file if needed.
+The `init` command can be run regardless of what tool you have used to create the AWS Organization.
+It can also be run at a later point in time to recreate a new organization.yml file if needed.

 The following command will generate an organization.yml file for your organization: